NBA Rumors: Raptors Could Swap Serge Ibaka For Andrew Wiggins, ‘Bleacher Report’ Suggests

 The departure of Kawhi Leonard from the Toronto Raptors has dramatically changed the NBA landscape.
-With the current talents on their roster, the Raptors still have a chance of extending their playoff streak in the 2019-20 NBA season.
+With the current talent on their roster, the Raptors still have a chance of extending their playoff streak in the 2019-20 NBA season.
 However, after losing their best player, it remains a big question mark if the Raptors still have what it takes to defend their throne and bring home their second Larry O’Brien Trophy.

-If they are still serious about contending for the NBA championship title next season, the Raptors should continue to find ways in upgrading their roster.
+If they are still serious about contending for the NBA championship next season, the Raptors should continue to find ways to upgrade their roster.
 According to Greg Swartz of Bleacher Report, one of the players that the Raptors could target on the trade market is Andrew Wiggins of the Minnesota Timberwolves.

 “The Raptors can still be good this season even without Kawhi Leonard and Danny Green, although they won’t make much noise in the playoffs without an additional scoring punch.
 For all his faults, Wiggins can put the ball in the basket (career 19.4 points per game), and the veteran supporting cast around him (Kyle Lowry, Marc Gasol, Pascal Siakam, Fred VanVleet) would do wonders for the 24-year-old’s development.
 Taking Wiggins out of a Minnesota rebuild and putting him on his hometown team would be the best possible situation to extract the talent that made him the No. 1 overall pick in 2014.”

-Andrew Wiggins is still far from reaching the level of Kawhi Leonard, but he would still be an intriguing replacement for him in the Raptors’ wing.
-Last season, Wiggins averaged 18.1 points, 4.8 rebounds, 2.5 assists, and 1.0 steal while shooting 41.2 percent from the field and 33.9 percent from beyond the arc.
-In his first five seasons in the NBA, Wiggins hasn’t suffered any serious injury and at 24, he fits well with the timeline of Pascal Siakam.
+Andrew Wiggins is still far from reaching the level of Kawhi Leonard, but he would still be an intriguing replacement in the Raptors’ wing.
+Last season, Wiggins averaged 18.1 points, 4.8 rebounds, 2.5 assists, and 1.0 steals, while shooting 41.2 percent from the field, and 33.9 percent from beyond the arc.
+In his first five seasons in the NBA, Wiggins hasn’t suffered any serious injuries and at 24-years-old, he fits well with the timeline of Pascal Siakam.

 Could Andrew Wiggins finally be the Wolves' X-factor this season?https://t.co/MnPDw43L2T #Twolves